tsgxcode/BandFInderAPI/README.md

 Note: I might also develop an app for Android.
-I woulde consider an Iphon, but an Iphone app would requir buying a Mac, so this would be a distant future.
+I woulde consider one for Iphone, but an Iphone app would require buying a Mac, so this would be a distant future.

 4:14 PM EST 3.19.2025